French battleship Justice: World War I

 The fleet continued these operations in October and November, including a sweep off the coast of Montenegro to cover a group of merchant vessels replenishing their coal there.
 Throughout this period, the battleships rotated through Malta or Toulon for periodic maintenance; Corfu became the primary naval base in the area.
 The patrols continued through late December, when an Austro-Hungarian U-boat torpedoed Jean Bart, leading to the decision by the French naval command to withdraw the main battle fleet from direct operations in the Adriatic.
 For the rest of the month, the fleet remained at Navarino Bay.
 The battle fleet thereafter occupied itself with patrols between Kythira and Crete; these sweeps continued until 7 May.
 Following the Italian entry into the war on the side of France, the French fleet handed control of the Adriatic operations to the Italian Regia Marina (Royal Navy) and withdrew its fleet to Malta and Bizerte, the latter becoming the main fleet base.

 Justice and Démocratie were detached from the main fleet in January 1916 to reinforce the Dardanelles Division, though the Allies evacuated their forces fighting there that month.
 In June, the French battle fleet was reorganized; Justice, her two sisters, the two République-class ships, and Suffren were assigned to the 3rd Squadron.
-The ships were tasked with pressuring the Greek government, which to that point had remained neutral, since King Constantine I's wife Sophie was the sister of the German Kaiser Wilhelm II.
-The French and British were growing increasingly frustrated by Constantine's refusal to enter the war, and sent the 3rd Squadron to try to influence events in the country.
+The ships were tasked with pressuring the Greek government, which to that point had remained neutral, though King Constantine I's wife Sophie was the sister of the German Kaiser Wilhelm II.
+The French and British were growing increasingly frustrated by Constantine's refusal to enter the war, and sent the 3rd Squadron to Salonika try to influence events in the country.
 Over the course of June and July, the ships alternated between Salonika and Mudros, and later that month the fleet was transferred to Cephalonia.

-In August, a pro-Allied group launched a coup against the monarchy in the Noemvriana, which the Allies sought to support.
+In August, a pro-Allied group launched a coup against the Greek monarchy in the Noemvriana, which the Allies sought to support.
 Several French ships sent men ashore in Athens on 1 December to support the coup, but they were quickly defeated by the royalist Greek Army.
 In response, the British and French fleet imposed a blockade of the royalist-controlled parts of the country.
-By June 1917, Constantine had been forced to abdicate and the 3rd Squadron was disbanded; Justice returned to the 2nd Squadron on 1 July, which included the other Liberté-class ships and three of the Danton-class battleships.
+By June 1917, Constantine had been forced to abdicate, and the 3rd Squadron was disbanded; Justice returned to the 2nd Squadron, which included the other Liberté-class ships and three of the Danton-class battleships, on 1 July.
 They remained in Corfu, largely immobilized due to shortages of coal, preventing training until late September 1918.
 In late October, members of the Central Powers began signing armistices with the British and French, signaling the end of the war.
 The 2nd Squadron ships were sent to Constantinople to oversee the surrender of Ottoman forces, and Justice and Démocratie proceeded into the Black Sea, where they supervised the transfer of Russian warships that had been seized by the Germans back to Russian control.